Continue ↓

 Alternative Path

 Run our DPP Gap Scanner.
-80 screening questions across 9 DPP categories — no files needed.
-For a field-by-field assessment of all 125 data points, request the audit.
+80 screening questions across 10 DPP domains — no files needed.
+For a field-by-field assessment against the LGFL DPP Data Framework, request the audit.

 Not sure where you stand?

 Send us 5 files your production team already has.
-We map every style against the 125-point Trace4Value protocol and walk you through your findings — at no cost, for up to 12 styles.
-You see exactly where your gaps are before deciding on anything.
+We map every style against the LGFL DPP Data Framework — 10 domains under four ESPR legal-basis categories — and walk you through your findings — You see exactly where your gaps are before deciding on anything.

 Start Your DPP Audit →Start Your DPP Audit